 Notes about the ingredients

-Plain or all-purpose flour is best for this recipe.
+All-purpose flour (plain flour) is best for this recipe.
 Whole wheat or spelt flour will also work but will make your cake less fluffy.

 Granulated sugar (regular sugar).
 Coconut sugar can be used but will make the cake slightly darker.